kevinqiu/quoteService/README.md

 A flask app that listens for sms requests and returns with quote information.

-To use, text the number with $SYMBOL.
+To use, text the number with a symbol prefixed with $.
+Ex. $MSFT

 Commands:
 $SYMBOL -> Retrieves any tickers in the message prefixed with $.
 Multiple symbols can be retrieved by entering more than one symbol.